 Cover for theft and malicious damage by tenants, accidental damage and loss of rent are extras, so adding them to your policy will increase your premium.

-Its buildings and contents policies include alternative accommodation for tenants and the building cover will repair or replace your boiler if it breaks down.
+Its buildings and contents policies include alternative accommodation for tenants.

 As with all insurance policies, there will be a number of exclusions so it's worth checking the policy wording or discussing your needs with the insurer before you buy.